 Inside:Why I’m NOT Counting The Summers I Have Left With My Children

-“Hey, Mom” my almost teen son says walking in the door from soccer practice.
+“Hey, Mom” my almost teen son says as he walks in the door from soccer practice.

-It still startles me a little to hear his ever deepening voice.
+He startles me a little.
+I’m still not used to hearing his ever deepening voice.

-No longer is there a bubbly, blonde little boy running into the house to greet me with a mischievous grin, sparkling blue eyes and big hugs.
+No longer is there this sweet, blonde little boy running into the house to greet me with a mischievous grin, sparkling blue eyes and big hugs.

-Now it’s a laid-back man-child who enters rooms in a sort of slow, distracted manner.
+Instead, now this laid-back man-child enters the room in a sort of slow, distracted manner.

-His smile no longer comes quite so easily and those sparkling blue eyes will be looking down at me in a matter of months I’m sure.
+His smile no longer comes quite so easily, the hugs when they come are far less enthusiastic.
+And I have no doubt that those sparkling blue eyes that are now dead even with my own, will be looking down at me in a matter of months.